rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     }

     x = X()
-    println(x.a)    // error
+    println(x.a)    // private instance variable ..
+Error
-    println(x.b)    // OK
+    println(x.b)    // public instance variable  ..
+OK
-    println(x.c)    // error
+    println(x.c)    // private class variable    ..
+Error
-    println(x.d)    // OK
+    println(x.d)    // public class variable     ..
+OK

-You can also call `public()` function with a block containing expressions that indicate which variables are to be publicized.
+You can also call `public()` function within a block of `class()` function that indicates which variables are to be publicized.
-The block accepts two types of expressions: Identifier and Assign.
+The `public()` function takes a block that contains two types of expressions: Identifier and Assign.
-Identifer expression only reserves variable symbols for publication.
+An Identifer expression only declares a variable symbol for publication.
-Assign expression creates a class variable with the symbol and assign a value to it.
+An Assign expression creates a public class variable with the specified value.

+The script below is equivalent with the above but uses `public()` function.

     X = class {